-A Bank Reconciliation is a period end (or month end) procedure used to ‘true-up’ the records in your accounting system to the actual activity in your bank account (as reported by your bank).
+A Bank Reconciliation is a period end (or month end) procedure used to ‘true-up’ the records in your Accounting system to the actual activity in your bank account (as reported by your bank).
 Complete the Bank Reconciliation process by following the steps below, which are explained in greater detail later in this training article:

-- Step 1: Make sure to have a copy of your bank statement or online statement ready.
+- Make sure to have a copy of your bank statement or online statement ready

-- Step 3: Match the transactions in Restaurant365 with the ones one your statement until the indicated difference is 0
+- Match the transactions in Restaurant365 with the ones on your statement until the indicated difference is 0

-- Step 4: Make sure all the voided transactions are cleared from your reconciliation.
+- Make sure all the voided transactions are cleared from your reconciliation

 Step 2: Begin a New Reconciliation

 The screen will save and refresh the ‘Name’ of the reconciliation.
 It is now changed from ‘New’ to '(Checking Account Name) – (Date) – Reconciliation'.
 As always, it begins in an unapproved status.

 1) Beginning Balance - This is the last reconciled balance (If this is the first time reconciling this account, you can add the ‘Beginning Balance’ by entering it on the GL Account record for this checking account.
 There is a field called ‘Last Reconciled Balance’ in the ‘Banking Info’ section of the GL Account).

 2) - Checks / Withdrawals - Automatically updated as the individual transactions are marked in the grid below.
 This field is non-editable